 But a funny thing happened on the drive home.
 She remembered everything I told her.
 She didn’t ask me the same questions over and over.
 The conversation flowed normally.
 And then it dawned on me…

 It wasn’t her brain that was misfiring, it was her ears.
 The ride in the car was smooth and quiet, so our voices were easy to differentiate from whatever ambiance there was.
 But the restaurant was full of chatty customers, loud laughter, clinking dishes, scraping forks.
-So, to my mother, my voice was too difficult to discern from the background noise.
+So, to my mother, my voice was difficult to discern from the background noise.
 This was a relief.
 But it did lead to an interesting conversation with my mother.
 At least in this venue, I didn’t need to repeat myself.

 My relief was, perhaps, a little premature.
 Because it turns out that there is a connection between hearing health and memory loss.
 There are three significant ways in which loss of hearing can erode your memory.

-1. Quiet Time
+1. Quiet time

 Whether you’re aware of it or not, your brain has to work really hard to make sense of all the sounds you hear (this is not, I am told, unique to speaking with your mother).
 Every drop of water, every syllable of speech, every clack of the keyboard–your brain is interpreting that data every second of every day (like some kind of fancy supercomputer).